asyade/selectia/README.md

 based on the file name, the file path, the audio data and existing tags to allow fast and non repetitive tagging.

-### Audio file analysis

-Selectia can analyze audio files to extract metadata such as bpm, key, energy, danceability, etc...

-### Audio editing

-Selectia can edit audio files to remove silence, normalize volume, etc...
-It can host VST plugins to apply custom effects to audio files as well.

-### Audio file normalization

-Selectia can normalize audio files to ensure consistent playback quality across your library.

-### Audio file conversion

-Selectia can convert audio files to different formats to ensure compatibility across your library.

-### Upscaling

-Selectia can upscale audio files to improve the playback quality.

-### Playlists

-### Dependencies
-Unfortuatly selectia require a strong GPU to perform well. (it may run on CPU but it will be too slow for most people and may crash and some audio file).

-** Note ** Need more details here.
-> This fix somme issue https://stackoverflow.com/questions/78024121/cannot-convince-pytorch-to-install-with-cuda-windows-11
-Make sure to have CUDA Toolkit 11.1.0 installed.

 ## Development